awsdocs/amazon-connect-admin-guide/doc_source/set-hours-operation.md

 ## What happens during daylight saving time<a name="daylight-savings-time"></a>

-Amazon Connect uses the timezone to determine whether daylight saving time is in effect for the queues, and adjusts automatically for all timezones that observe daylight saving time\.
+Amazon Connect uses the timezone to determine whether daylight saving time is in effect for the queues, and **adjusts automatically** for all timezones that observe daylight saving time\.
 When a contact comes in, Amazon Connect looks at the hours and timezone to determine whether the contact can be routed to the given queue\.

 **Important**
+Amazon Connect provides options for EST5EDT, PST8PDT, CST6CDT, and more\.
+For example, EST5EDT is defined as:
  [Eastern Standard Time \(EST\)](https://en.wikipedia.org/wiki/Eastern_Time_Zone) is used when observing standard time\.
 It is five hours behind Coordinated Universal Time \(UTC\)\.
  [Eastern Daylight Time \(EDT\)](https://en.wikipedia.org/wiki/Eastern_Time_Zone) is used when observing daylight saving time\.
 It is four hours behind Coordinated Universal Time \(UTC\)\.
-Unlike EST, [Central European Time \(CET\)](https://en.wikipedia.org/wiki/Central_European_Time) observes daylight savings time\.
+We recommend researching your choice of timezone to ensure you understand it\.

 ## Use the Check Hours of Operation block<a name="use-check-hours-of-operation-block"></a>